Owen Township, Cerro Gordo County, Iowa

-Owen Township is one of sixteen townships in Cerro Gordo County, Iowa, USA.
+Owen Township is one of sixteen townships in Cerro Gordo County, Iowa, United States.
 As of the 2000 census, its population was 317.

 Since 2020, Owen Anderson is the groundskeeper of The Owen's Grove Cemetery.

 Geography

 Owen Township covers an area of 36.74 sqmi and contains no incorporated settlements.
 According to the USGS, it contains one cemetery, Owen's Grove.